DefinitelyNotRandomNickname/DiscordMusicBot/README.md

 `pls` sends tag selected image/gif from `https://nekobot.xyz` API.
 Tags are listed in `/help pls` and in `help.py` file.
 My favorite is tag `food`.

 `dicpic` this shit is fire to send on your friend's server.
-Dic pic is precesilly selected randomly from TOP 100 hot of `r/MassiveCock` subreddit.
+Dic pic is precisely selected randomly from TOP 100 hot of `r/MassiveCock` subreddit.

 ## Miscellaneous
 There's also `on_voice_state_update` function that detects if that guy with `284580506878869504` ID has connected to the voice channel.
 If he's in there for